capacitor-community/sqlite/README.md

 ## CAPACITOR 3 (Master)

+🚨 Since release 3.2.0-2 ->> 🚨
-🚨 !!!
-Sorry for Electron developper, they will have to wait for @capacitor-community/electron release 4 before getting the @capacitor-community/sqlite Electron plugin part  !!! 🚨
+🚨 !!! for Electron developper, the Electron plugin is back !!! 🚨

+Based on `sqlite3`, so without encryption
+The two listeners `sqliteImportProgressEvent` and `sqliteExportProgressEvent` are not available.

 🚨 Since release 3.1.2 ->> 🚨